Mode stability for the Teukolsky equations on Kerr-anti-de Sitter spacetimes: Introduction and main results

 Unlike their $\Lambda>0$ and $\Lambda=0$ counterparts, whose exterior stability properties have been intensely studied over the past two decades~\cite{Vas13,Dya16,Hin.Vas18,Sch16,Mav21,Mav21a,Fan21,Fan22} and~\cite{Daf.Hol.Rod19,And.Bac.Blu.Ma19, Haf.Hin.Vas21,Daf.Hol.Rod.Tay21, Kla.Sze20,Kla.Sze21}, the stability properties of Kerr-adS spacetimes have remained more elusive.
 A first distinct feature of the $\Lambda<0$ case is that stability is to be understood in the context of an \emph{initial boundary value problem} for the Einstein equations, for which \emph{boundary conditions} have to be imposed at the conformal infinity of the spacetime (see~\cite{Fri95,Enc.Kam19}).
 It is expected that stability will strongly depend on the choice of boundary conditions (see~\cite{Hol.Luk.Smu.War20}).
 A second distinct feature is that the nature of the (in)stability properties of the Kerr-adS black hole will crucially be tied to conditions on its parameters (the mass $M$, the specific angular momentum $a$ and the cosmological scale $k$).\\

-This rich dynamical behaviour can already be illustrated in the context of the so-called ``toy-stability problem'', which is the problem of understanding the asymptotic properties of solutions to the conformal covariant wave equation on Kerr-adS $\Box_{g_{\mathrm{KadS}}} \psi + 2k^2\psi =0$.
-For Kerr-adS spacetimes satisfying the so-called \emph{Hawking-Reall bound}~\cite{Haw.Rea99}
+This rich dynamical behaviour can already be illustrated in the context of the so-called ``toy-stability problem'', which is the problem of understanding the asymptotic properties of solutions to the conformal covariant wave equation on Kerr-adS\footnote{Around the Kerr-adS solutions, the Einstein equations~\eqref{eq:EEcosmo} are approximated by conformal wave-type equations called \emph{Teukolsky equations}.
+A first model problem to understand the stability of the Kerr-adS solutions is to understand the conformal wave equation~\eqref{eq:confwave} which is a simplification of the Teukolsky equations.
+See Section~\ref{sec:introTeuk} for further discussions.}